GyVn87/Charm-Rebalanced-Mod/README.md

 ***The 4-notch cost is extremely high and I don't find the benefits really worth it.
 And the added debuff will make the charm unique to Soul Catcher, rather than a simply upgrade.***
 ## Dashmaster
 - Shadow Dash cooldown reduce: 20%
+- Players can Dash Downward at any time
 - Down Dash now fully recharges Dash cooldown, even in mid-air

 ***This charm has been overshadowed too much by Sharp Shadow, it certainly need a buff to be relevant in the late game and compete with other 2-notch slots charms.***